-Mysticism understand the person as being a concretization of a movement of a Beingness transcending time, space, and form (including the “Archetypes”).
+Mysticism understand the person as being a concretization of a movement of a Beingness which transcends time, space, and form (including the “Archetypes”).
 This formless/boundless Beingness is actually the creative matrix of all time/space/form and can be communed-with in direct experience.
 This movement isn’t just “alive,” it is the very life itself, and is continually existentiating and acting-upon the person to carry-out a purpose that is mostly beyond comprehension but is totally trustworthy.

-Just as often, unready and self-appointed teachers who cannot draw upon pure Presence in a transmissible way find that psychodynamic techniques are more accessible both for themselves and their audience.
-This has led to a commoditizing and dumbing-down of “mindfulness,” traditional teaching stories, and the poetry of historical masters such as Rumi.
+Just as often, unready and self-appointed teachers who cannot draw upon pure Silence in a transmissible way find that psychodynamic techniques are more accessible both for themselves and their audience, renaming psychological or group-process techniques as “ grounded spirituality.”
+This has led to a commoditizing and dumbing-down of “mindfulness,” traditional teaching-stories, and the poetry of historical masters such as Rumi.

-The actual overlap between spiritual practice and psychotherapy is really only about 15% — with the bulk of spiritual practice inexpressible to those who have not had certain supra-egoic or supra-conscious experience.
-Psychodynamic insight is not the same as spiritual realization — though it is most desirable & necessary, especially in our time.
+The actual overlap between spiritual practice and psychotherapy is really only about 15% — with the bulk of spiritual practice inexpressible to those who have not had a certain supra-egoic or supra-conscious experience.
+Psychodynamic insight is just not the same as spiritual realization — though it is most desirable & necessary, especially in our time.